No Nonsense (album)

-No Nonsense is the 22nd solo studio album by American country artist Barbara Mandrell.
-The album was released on August 21, 1990 on Capitol Records and was produced by Jimmy Bowen.
-It was the second studio album Mandrell released in 1990 as well as her third release for the Capitol label.
+No Nonsense is the twenty-second solo studio album by American country artist Barbara Mandrell.
+The album was released on August 21, 1990, on Capitol Records and was produced by Jimmy Bowen.
+It was Mandrell's second studio album of 1990 and her third release for the Capitol label.

 Background and content

 No Nonsense was recorded in July 1990 and was Mandrell's second studio release of 1990.
 The album's musical style was mainly approached from a traditional country music style and varies from ballads to uptempo material.
 The opening track "Where Are the Pieces of My Heart" was one of two songs written by songwriter Hugh Prestwood, who also wrote Trisha Yearwood's "The Song Remembers When" in 1993.
 Prestwood also wrote "More Fun Than the Law Allows".
 The fifth track "I'd Rather Be Used (Than Not Needed at All)" was a duet with Barbara's sister, Louise, and was written by Louise's then-husband, R.C.
 Bannon.
 No Nonsense was released on a compact disc upon its release in 1990.
 The album received two and a half out of five stars by Allmusic without a review provided.